Cranborne Chase and West Wiltshire Downs National Landscape

 Traditional downland pasture is now largely confined to steeper slopes but large rectangular fields emphasise the chalkland’s open character.
 The chalkland valleys of the Wylye, Nadder and Stour are mainly in permanent pasture, with many copses and hedgerows.
 In the northwest, the AONB’s sandstone fringe of wooded ridges and valleys includes rich parklands such as Longleat and Stourhead.

-The AONB is of great ecological importance.
+The National Landscape is of great ecological importance.
 Its protected sites range from ancient downland, herb-rich fen and river meadow to scattered deciduous woodland which includes remnants of the ancient Cranborne Chase hunting forest and the former Royal Forests of Selwood and Gillingham.
 It is rich in prehistoric sites with many ancient monuments and field patterns on the downs, whilst the Vale of Wardour is dominated by large 18th and 19th century estates, parklands and associated villages.